Plant Evolution and Biodiversity (PEB) Group

 - Speaker of the conference about dioecious plants in Angiosperm in Peking University

 - Participate in the evaluation of “Red List of China Higher Plants” as a taxonomy expert

 - Contributed to develop a “Molecular Data and Application Environment” website and a winner for the best of website name and domain name, “Darwin Tree” and “http://www.darwintree.cn/”, respectively

-- Peer reviews for: South African Journal of Botany, Evolutionary Bioinformatics, Journal of Systematics and Evolution, International Journal of Tropical Biology and Conservation, Plant Physiology and Biochemistry, Taxon, Scientific Reports, Botany, PeerJ, and Phytotaxa.
+- Peer reviews for: South African Journal of Botany, Evolutionary Bioinformatics, Journal of Systematics and Evolution, International Journal of Tropical Biology and Conservation, Plant Physiology and Biochemistry, Taxon, Scientific Reports, Botany, PeerJ, Journal of Agriculture and Rural Development in the Tropics and Subtropics, and Phytotaxa.